 6. Congress and the president (for various reasons) have no intention of fixing these problems and the other issues underlying our healthcare mess.

 7. Congress and the president can break Obamacare faster.

 Soooo, do I advocate for:

 A. The faster destruction of Obamacare under the theory that it will harm fewer in the long run?

 B. The slower destruction of Obamacare to give people time to prepare as best they can?

 Is Health Care a Right or a Privilege?

 This question comes up in just about every heated health care debate, and the Democratic Party attempts to take the moral high ground when they claim that of course, health care is a right!
 But is health care really a right?
-No, it’s not.
+Simply put, it’s not.
+Wait!
+Before you label me as an uncompassionate, cold-hearted fool, read on!
 Philosophically, a right cannot be a right, if it impinges upon the rights of others.
 I’ve not seen this explained more clearly than in the following statement made by Dr. Michael Hurd: